mongodb/docs/source/reference/replica-status.rst

    command to return successfully.

-.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell and the ":doc:`/replication`" documentation
+.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell provides a wrapper around the :mongodb:command:`replSetGetStatus` command.
+Also consider the ":doc:`/replication`" documentation index for more information on replication.
-   index.

 Statuses
 --------